connect-naveensrikanth/performance-boost-using-WAL/README.md

 Facilitates consistent replication by preserving write order and reducing state divergence across replicas, making it well-suited for distributed databases and fault-tolerant architectures.

 * **Academic Recognition :** \
-    Covered in academic publications and technical literature addressing enhancements in DNS resolution and efficiency optimization within ETCD systems.
+    Featured in academic publications and technical literature exploring improvements in input/output efficiency and performance tuning within distributed computing systems.
 * **Educational Impact:** \
     Embedded in academic initiatives, contributing to ongoing scholarly exploration of workload automation and performance optimization in cloud-native environments.